Dasyel/Webapp-Project1/README.md

  -  Feedback system to get rid of trash questions

 +   __Used Resources__:
- -  *CodeIgniter*, although *Ruby on Rails* is encouraged it is not required and *RoR* is already getting on my nerves as I am used to *PhP* frameworks like *CodeIgniter* and *CakePhP*.
+ -  *CodeIgniter 2.1.4*, although *Ruby on Rails* is encouraged it is not required and *RoR* is already getting on my nerves as I am used to *PhP* frameworks like *CodeIgniter* and *CakePhP*.
 Because I like a sense of control I prefer *CI* over *Cake* and *RoR*.
  -  *JQuery Mobile* for the front-end.